Lewandowski hits hat-trick as Bayern Munich rout Frankfurt

 Bayern had a penalty appeal turned down when Douglas Costa’s cross clipped the hand of Frankfurt’s Makoto Hasebe.

-Lewandowski wrapped up the victory on the hour mark with a clinical finish from another Costa cross.
+Lewandowski wrapped up his hat-trick on the hour mark with a clinical finish from another Costa cross.

+ALSO READ: Lewandowski, Mueller doubles send Bayern second with ‘crazy’ Bielefeld win
-After sitting out the last two games, Sane ghosted past a defender and drove a shot into the bottom corner with 18 minutes to play.

-Manuel Neuer pulled off a great save to deny Frankfurt striker Bas Dost before Musiala grabbed the final goal as the visitors suffered their first league defeat of the season.
+Sane then came on to ghost past a defender and drive his shot into the bottom corner with 18 minutes left before Musiala grabbed the final goal as Frankfurt suffered their first league defeat of the season.

+Later, Haaland, 20, netted his 23rd goal in 26 games since his January transfer to Dortmund as they extended Schalke’s miserable record to 21 Bundesliga games without a win.

+Dortmund bounced back from their 3-1 Champions League defeat in mid-week at Lazio with an impressive display.

+Haaland put the result beyond doubt with a superb chip over Schalke goalkeeper Frederik Ronnow on 61 minutes after staying on his feet despite a defender’s lunging challenge.

+Hummels struck with a powerful header from a corner 12 minutes from time.

-Leipzig came from behind to seal a 2-1 win over Hertha, whose Colombian striker Jhon Cordoba scored in the eighth minute.
+Earlier, Leipzig came from behind in a 2-1 win over Hertha, whose Colombian striker Jhon Cordoba scored in the eighth minute.

+Leipzig drew level when defender Dayot Upamecano fired home from a free-kick on 11 minutes.

 Leipzig made the man advantage count when Marcel Sabitzer converted a penalty with 13 minutes left.

-Hertha were lucky not to finish with nine men when another sub, Jessic Ngankam, scythed down Leipzig left-back Angelino and the referee changed his decision to a yellow card having initially showed a straight red.
+Hertha were lucky not to finish with nine men when another sub, Jessic Ngankam, scythed down Leipzig left-back Angelino and the referee changed his decision to a yellow card having initially shown a red.

 Borussia Moenchengladbach warmed up for Tuesday’s Champions League game at home to Real Madrid with a 3-2 comeback win at Mainz.